Cherreads

 The corridor light flickered once, steadied, then dipped again as something thudded against the shed wall behind them.

-No more time, he moved to the office and looked in, no infected, no people either.
+No more time, he moved to the office and looked in, no infected, no people either, the till drawer sat open on the desk beside the monitor.

-Someone had grabbed in haste, notes remained, no did coins and a keyring and a set of fuel cards clipped to a plastic tag.
+The cash tray sat right where Leah had left it, untouched so far next to it a keyring and a set of fuel cards clipped to a plastic tag.

-Arty snatched the cards first, then the notes, folding them into his pocket without counting.
+Arty snatched the cards first, then the notes, folding them into his pocket without bothering to count.

 Leah stepped past him to the storage cupboard and came back with two bottles of water and a small first aid kit shoved under one arm.